grepwit/Anaconda/README.md

 Anaconda Theme
 ==============
 Anaconda is my new theme that was created specially for Anchor CMS.
+Theme is based on the Bootstrap 3.

 Settings
 --------